 Getting enough sleep at night will also help to promote healthy skin.
 Remember, your skin is a living thing, and it needs “rest” to for cells to repair and regenerate.
 Getting enough sleep will make that easier and will make your skin look younger and healthier.

-Wearing makeup isn’t a bad thing.
-It’s a great way to boost your confidence, feel more “put together”, and it’s even a fun hobby for some people.
+If you find yourself asking, why do women wear makeup, there are many psychological reasonings along with a lot of insightful data from research.
+For instance, it’s a great way to boost your confidence, feel more “put together”, and it’s even a fun hobby for some people.
 But, it’s very important to protect your skin beneath the makeup.
 Keep these tips in mind to keep your skin healthy, and you can keep wearing makeup without worry.

 *This is a collaborative post.
 For further information please refer to my disclosure page.